Description

 Which means for our asset as example:

-• The downside risk over 5 years of iShares S&P Global Clean Energy Index Fund is 22.1%, which is greater, thus worse compared to the benchmark SPY (15.5%) in the same period.
+• The annual performance (CAGR) over 5 years of iShares S&P Global Clean Energy Index Fund is 6.7%, which is smaller, thus worse compared to the benchmark SPY (15.1%) in the same period.

 Using this definition on our asset we see for example: